promptfoo/promptfoo/site/docs/configuration/guide.md

 #### Functions

-promptfoo supports OpenAI functions and other provider-specific configurations like temperature, number of tokens, and so on.
+promptfoo supports OpenAI tools, functions, and other provider-specific configurations like temperature, number of tokens, and so on.

 To use, override the `config` key of the provider.
 See example [here](/docs/providers/openai#using-functions).